jon-harper/OmniBox-docs/docs/index.md

 Printing OmniBox is a time investment.
 This makes incompatibility between versions difficult; upgrading one printed part should not require others to be reprinted.
 Thankfully, OmniBox is highly modular and can be upgraded piece by piece.

 !!! note
     Prior versions of this page had the Version Stability Guarantee fully in place.
-I have relaxed it until version 1.0 to deprecate M4-mounted parts and to improve the Core design before version 1.0.
+I have relaxed it until version 1.0 in order to deprecate M4-mounted parts.

     No reprinting is necessary to use deprecated M4 panels with M3 screws.
-Until version 1.0, component mounts will be issued with STLs for both M3 and M4 screws.

 ### Current Release (Pre-1.0)